aswin1689/FAANG-InterviewPrep-FrontEnd/JavaScriptConcepts.md

 ```
 The method returns a boolean that indicates if substring is a substring of string, optionally starting from an index `fromIndex`.

+## Functions
+* Regular functions can be invoked in 4 ways.
+  * simple invocation
+  * method invocation - object method
+  * indirect invocation - call, apply
+  * constructor invocation
+* pass optional parameters for `null` or `undefined` values.
+Without considerable amount of refactoring, but for a considerable code readability arguments object should be migrated to rest parameters.
+* The arrow function allows efficiently to bind `this` lexically.
+It uses the enclosing context and does not define its own `this`.
+* Arrow functions don't have `this`, `arguments`.
+So, it cannot be used for object methods, constructor functions.

+# OOPS

 ## Objects
 * `Object.assign()` function from ES2015 is designed to implement this requirement.
 Native, tested and standardized solution.
 * Use `Number.isNaN` function to check for a number.